 This paradigm shift requires human societies to dive deeply into the very narratives of today's laws, agreements, and policies to confront the ideas, norms, and values that are giving them their shape and enabling their existence.
 We also see severe implementation issues with many policies and agreements.
 To make implementation more effective and impactful, meaningful participation and representation of youth in the creation of new practices and strategies for the protection of life is essential.

-We must develop these solutions as equals.
-One crucial aspect to consider is to not just create a space for youth that is completely separate from the main fora of decision-making/policy-making and believe that it will be enough.
-No. Decision-makers cannot keep the world’s youth on the sidelines any longer.
+Decision-makers cannot keep the world’s youth on the sidelines any longer.
 It is time to integrate youth into the main fora as equals and have us all work together side by side.
 In that way only can we begin to transform the dominant narrative, along with the perceptions of our role on Earth.

 Earth Jurisprudence is a philosophy and practice of law and human governance that recognizes that the Earth is embedded in a complex system that governs the very web of life.
-Humans are one member of a wider community of living beings, and the well-being and welfare of each member of that biodiverse community is dependent on the well-being and welfare of the planet as a whole.
+Humans are one member of a wider community of living beings, and the well-being and welfare of each member of that biodiverse community are dependent on the well-being and welfare of the planet as a whole.
 Earth uniquely sustains life as we know it through a complex system of living processes and laws, as a self-regulating planetary organism.
 All Earth’s living systems and entities (humans included) are inextricably subject to these laws and processes.